youngsm/chroma-lite/doc/source/surface.rst

 ``SURFACE_WLS``
 ---------------

-A model of wavelength-shifting surfaces.
-Surfaces may absorb and reflect (these probabilities should sum to 1).
-Reflection is diffuse.
-If a photon is absorbed, it may be reemitted with a probability given in ``float *reemit`` (normalized to 1).
+This surface model is used for wavelength-shifting surfaces.
+Surfaces may absorb, specularly reflect, diffusely reflect, or transmit photons; ``1 - absorb - reflect_diffuse - reflect_specular`` gives the transmission probability.
+If a photon is absorbed, it may be reemitted with a probability given in ``float *reemit``.
 The reemission spectrum CDF is defined in ``float* reemission_cdf``.
 The CDF must start at 0 and end at 1.
 This model does not enforce conservation of energy, and cannot reemit multiple photons!

 Parameters::

     float *absorb
+    float *reflect_specular
-    float *reflect
+    float *reflect_diffuse
     float *reemit
     float *reemission_cdf
     unsigned int n